🐶 Free shipping on order over $75

 Many dog owners make the mistake of leaving food out for their dogs 24/7.

-I get it — dogs are a lot of work, and remembering to feed them on time can be a pain.
-But I promise you it’s worth it!
+I get it—dogs are a lot of work, and remembering to feed them on time can be challenging.
+But I promise it’s worth it!

-You can fix most dog’s eating habits by feeding them at regular times every day.
+You can fix most dogs’ eating habits by feeding them daily.
 How many times per day depends on your dog’s age:

 • Puppies 1-6 months: 4 meals per day